 “Back pain can be the result of an injury or can develop overtime as the result of degeneration, but it can also be a result of lifestyle behaviors,” explains Jeffrey Rihn, MD, orthopaedic surgeon with the Rothman Institute at Riddle Hospital.
 “Many people don’t realize how much their daily habits can contribute to back pain.”

 Could your lifestyle be the cause of your back pain?
 Dr. Rihn goes behind some of the most common causes for back pain and offers suggestions for how you can correct them.

 Did you know that the way you sleep at night could be contributing to your back pain?

 “Falling asleep on your stomach seems like it wouldn’t be any additional pressure on your back, but it can actually flatten the curve of your spine,” explains Dr. Rihn.
-“And, if you’re neck is turned, it can result in neck and back pain between your shoulders.”
+“And, if your neck is turned, it can result in neck and back pain between your shoulders.”

 If you’re a stomach sleeper, alleviate some of the pressure on your spine by placing a pillow under your lower abdomen, or try sleeping on your side with a pillow between your knees, instead.

 In addition to how you’re sleeping, make sure what you’re sleeping on is comfortable.
 If your mattress is lumpy, too hard, too soft, or more than 10 years old, it may be time to replace it.

 When it comes to footwear, fashion often takes precedence over function.
 But when it comes to preventing back pain, it’s best to put function first.
 To prevent back pain, you might have to shelve some of your favorite high heels and flip flops, two types of shoes that are most commonly linked to back pain.

 Next time you’re shoe shopping, look for a pair that is designed to work with the natural arch of your foot and provides strong support for your entire foot.
 An appointment with a podiatrist can help you determine what features are most important for you to look for in a shoe.